 Central Funds are special types of investment vehicles created by Fidelity for use by the Fidelity® funds and other advisory clients.
 Central funds are used to invest in particular security types or investment disciplines, or for cash management.
-Central funds incur certain costs related to their investment activity (such as custodial fees and expenses), but do not pay additional management fees.
-The investment results of the portions of a Fidelity® fund's assets invested in the central funds will be based upon the investment results of those funds.
+Central funds incur certain costs related to their investment activity (such as custodial fees and expenses), but generally do not pay management fees.
+The investment results of the portions of a Fidelity® fund's assets invested in the Central funds will be based upon the investment results of those funds.

 Commodity Futures Trading Commission (CFTC) Notice of Exclusion.
 The Adviser, on behalf of the Fidelity® funds to which this SAI relates, has filed with the National Futures Association a notice claiming an exclusion from the definition of the term "commodity pool operator" (CPO) under the Commodity Exchange Act, as amended, and the rules of the CFTC promulgated thereunder, with respect to each fund's operation.
 Accordingly, neither a fund nor its adviser is subject to registration or regulation as a commodity pool or a CPO.
-However, the CFTC has adopted certain rule amendments that significantly affect the continued availability of this exclusion, and may subject advisers to funds to regulation by the CFTC.
 As of the date of this SAI, the adviser does not expect to register as a CPO of the funds.
 However, there is no certainty that a fund or its adviser will be able to rely on an exclusion in the future as the fund's investments change over time.
 A fund may determine not to use investment strategies that trigger additional CFTC regulation or may determine to operate subject to CFTC regulation, if applicable.
 If a fund or its adviser operates subject to CFTC regulation, it may incur additional expenses.